futuregrid/manual/doc/source/security.rst

 Using SSH from Windows
 ----------------------------------------------------------------------

-.. sidebar:: For Linux users

-   If you are a Linux user, please skip the section :ref:`s-using-ssh-windows`.
+.. hint:: |info-image| For Linux users, please skip to the section :ref:`s-ssh-generate`

 Windows users need to have some special software to be able to use the